spencer-owens/catch-a-case/docs/rules/phase-creation-guide.md

    - Each task should be completable by an agent in one prompt
    - Avoid tasks that require complex decision trees or multiple major decisions
    - Target 15-30 minutes of work per task for an agent

-4. **Flat Task Structure**
-   - Avoid nested subtasks
+4. **Component-Driven Development**
+   - Create UI components before or alongside feature implementation
+   - Include basic styling and responsiveness in component tasks
+   - Ensure components are reusable and well-documented
+   - Test components in isolation before integration

+5. **Task Structure**
    - Break complex tasks into multiple sequential tasks
    - Each task should have clear success criteria
-   - Use clear numbering (1.1, 1.2, etc.) instead of nesting
    - Clearly label tasks as frontend or backend
    - Don't hesitate to create long checklists for complex features

-5. **Component-Driven Development**
-   - Create UI components before or alongside feature implementation
-   - Include basic styling and responsiveness in component tasks
-   - Ensure components are reusable and well-documented
-   - Test components in isolation before integration

 6. **Testing and Validation**
    - Include explicit testing tasks after each feature implementation